Turn Passive Site Viewers Into Active Users With CRO

 So what’s CRO all about?

-CRO is a way of using user feedback and analytics to your advantage in order to improve the performance of your website.
-CRO can be applied in order to improve website metrics often referred to as key performance indicators (KPIs) as well as helping with customer acquisition, new registrations, downloads and so on.
+CRO is a way of using user feedback and analytics to your advantage.
+It can help to improve the performance of your website.
+CRO can be applied in order to improve website metrics often referred to as key performance indicators (KPIs).
+It also helps with customer acquisition, new registrations, downloads and so on.

 Pretty neat huh?
 But it doesn’t stop here.
 CRO is also another way of increasing the number of passive site viewers to active visitors.